 Help for Seniors:

-As if dealing with an almost year long pandemic were not challenging enough, seniors are now confronted with the complicated process of signing up online for limited doses of the COVID-19 vaccine.
-For those Scarsdale senior citizens who do not have the tech skills or friends or relatives to provide assistance, a group of Scarsdale High School students, led by Juliette Silk, have stepped into the breach to provide support.
-Juliette and her team of helpers may be reached at: Vax Helpers - Juliette Silk: 914-574-7863
+For those Scarsdale senior citizens who prefer to schedule an appointment but do not possess the necessary tech skills, a group of Scarsdale High School students, led by Juliette Silk, have stepped into the breach to provide support.
+Juliette and her team of helpers may be reached at: Vax Helpers - Juliette Silk: 914-574-7863.

 Vaccine hotline for seniors: Westchester County Department of Senior Programs & Services is helping the county’s senior citizens navigate the COVID-19 vaccine appointment process through an information and assistance phone line on weekdays from 8:30 a.m. to 4:30 p.m. at 914-813-6300, https://seniorcitizens.westchestergov.com/.

 For advice and links to helpful resources: Scarsdale Edgemont Family Counseling Service - Maryellen Saenger: 914-723-3281.

 Sadly, desperate times are often fertile breeding grounds for scammers.
 The FTC (Federal Trade Commission) website warns of the following red flags: